 We went walking in Mount Auburn Cemetery on this gray afternoon.
 The leaves are just beginning to turn.
 Most of the colorful ones are on the ground — autumn at our feet — while the view above our heads was still as green as summer.

-I spotted a trio of beautiful headstones, carved in raised relief.
+I spotted a trio of beautiful headstones on Lantana Path, carved in raised relief.
 One was bordered with pine boughs, and one with flowering vines (click to enlarge):

 But the headstone between them was the most beautiful and unusual by far, showing a detailed mountain view across a body of water, framed by tall twin evergreens: